Dark matter as the source of neutrino mass: theory overview and experimental prospects: Preliminaries

 Unfortunately the predicted theoretical lower bound on $|m_{\beta\beta}|$ lies below the sensitivities expected at the upcoming round of \znbb experiments.
 However, for the case of inverse mass-ordering one would expect a guaranteed signal in these experiments~\cite{Agostini:2022zub,Gomez-Cadenas:2011oep,LEGEND:2025jwu,AMoRE:2024loj}.
 This would also potentially enable one to underpin, up to periodicity, the value of the relative Majorana phase.

 We now turn to the general three-massive-neutrino case.
-Although in general there is no minimum value for $|m_{\beta\beta}|$ expected in this case, there can still be a lower-bound, even for normal mass-ordering.
-This happens when the cancellation amongst the light-neutrino amplitudes is prevented by the structure of the leptonic weak interaction vertex~\cite{King:2013hj,Hirsch:2005mc,Hirsch:2007kh,Dorame:2011eb,Dorame:2012zv,deAnda:2019jxw,deAnda:2020pti}.
-This can result from the imposition of a family symmetry to account for the mixing pattern seen in oscillation experiments \footnote{ One should mention that understanding the pattern of quark and lepton masses and mixing from basic principles constitutes one of the biggest challenges of present-day particle physics; for recent reviews see~\cite{King:2017guk,Feruglio:2019ybq,Xing:2020ijf,Chauhan:2023faf,Ding:2024ozt,Li:2025bsr}.}.
-As an example, Fig.~\ref{fig:dbd3} shows the predictions of one such family symmetry scheme.
+Although in general there is no minimum value for the effective mass parameter $|m_{\beta\beta}|$ expected in this case, there can still be a lower-bound for the process, even for normal mass-ordering.
+This happens when the cancellation amongst the light-neutrino amplitudes is prevented by the structure of the leptonic weak interaction charged current vertex~\cite{King:2013hj,Hirsch:2005mc,Hirsch:2007kh,Dorame:2011eb,Dorame:2012zv,deAnda:2019jxw,deAnda:2020pti}.
+This can result from the imposition of a family symmetry to account for the mixing pattern seen in oscillation experiments \footnote{ Understanding the pattern of quark and lepton masses and mixing from basic principles constitutes one of the biggest challenges of present-day particle physics, see~\cite{King:2017guk,Feruglio:2019ybq,Xing:2020ijf,Chauhan:2023faf,Ding:2024ozt,Li:2025bsr} for recent review articles. }.
+As an illustrative example, Fig.~\ref{fig:dbd3} shows the predictions of one such family symmetry scheme.

 The heights of the bars shown between the two panels in Fig.~\ref{fig:dbd3} indicate the nuclear matrix element uncertainties.
 The hollow solid (dotted) [dashed] lines delimit the $1\sigma$ ($2\sigma$) [$3\sigma$] $|m_{\beta\beta}|$ allowed regions, while the colored sub-regions shown in gray, blue and magenta, respectively, correspond to the flavor-model predictions.
 The black dots are the best-fit points.
-One sees that the preferred predicted point in the right panel sits right inside the cosmologically interesting band, and close to the current \znbb limits, as indicated in between the panels.
+One sees that the preferred predicted amplitude value in the right panel sits right inside the cosmologically interesting band, and close to the current \znbb limits, as indicated in between the panels.
 Similar predictions for \znbb amplitudes occur in other family-symmetry models.

 The interplay of the three approaches to probe the absolute neutrino mass scale can also be appreciated from the figure.
 Besides the \znbb regions, the vertical dashed red line gives the KATRIN tritium beta decay $m_{\beta}$ upper-limit~\cite{KATRIN:2021uub}, while the vertical shaded band indicates the current sensitivity of the cosmological data~\cite{Planck:2018vyg}.